paulscode/garbageman-vmm/README.md

 6. Note: Blockchain will be slightly behind (hours/days old), but will catch up quickly

 **Option 2: Import from File** (for transferring between your own machines)
-1. Select an export archive from `~/Downloads/`
+1. Select a unified export folder from `~/Downloads/`
-2. Supports both old monolithic format and new modular format:
+2. Supports unified modular format:
-   - **Modular:** Separate blockchain + container/VM image (recommended)
+   - **Unified format:** Separate blockchain + container/VM image in single folder
-   - **Old format:** Single large archive (still supported)
-3. Verify checksums automatically
+3. Verify checksums automatically via SHA256SUMS
 4. Import the pre-synced blockchain and image
 5. Ready in minutes instead of days!
-6. Works for both VMs and containers (separate export formats)
+6. Works for both VMs and containers

 **Option 3: Build from Scratch** (2+ hours compile, 24-28 hours sync)
 1. Build Docker image (Containers) or download Alpine Linux base (VMs)